lab sculpture created by Steve Lohman

 CONTACT CURRICULUM VITAE

-Mark Schnitzer is Assistant Professor of Biology and Applied Physics and is an Investigator of the Howard Hughes Medical Institute.
+Mark Schnitzer is Professor of Biology and Applied Physics and is an Investigator of the Howard Hughes Medical Institute.
 His research concerns the innovation of novel optical imaging technologies and their use in the pursuit of understanding neural circuits.
 The Schnitzer lab has invented two forms of fiber-optic imaging, one- and two-photon fluorescence microendoscopy, which enable minimally invasive imaging of cells in deep brain tissues.
 The lab is further developing microendoscopy technology, studying how experience or environment alters neuronal properties, and exploring two different clinical applications.
 The group has also developed two complementary approaches to imaging neuronal and astrocytic dynamics in awake behaving animals.
 Much research focuses on cerebellum-dependent forms of motor learning.
 By combining imaging, electrophysiological, behavioral, and computational approaches, the lab seeks to understand cerebellar dynamics underlying learning, memory, and forgetting.
 Further work in the lab concerns neural circuitry in other mammalian brain areas such as hippocampus and neocortex, as well as the neural circuitry of Drosophila.

 Annette Lewis